Shopping Cart

 How It’s Delivered

-• Adverse events within the first 4 weeks and throughout the 2-year period.
+• Adverse events tracked within the first 4 weeks and throughout 2 years.

-• Monitoring for serious complications related to the surgery or the implanted cells.
+• Monitoring for serious complications related to surgery or the implanted cells.

-• The first patient showed improvements in both sleep quality and motor function just one month after surgery, with no serious adverse events reported.
+• First patient showed improvements in sleep quality and motor function within 1 month post surgery.

 What Makes This Trial Important?